 Exploring disparities and mitigating factors for adherence to post-surgery follow-up care

 Follow-up after surgery is critical to check possible signs and symptoms of poor function, pain and infection.
 Families that experience barriers to attending appointments are at risk for lack of follow-up care, potentially affecting their surgical outcome.
 We are conducting a retrospective cohort study using 2022 data from surgical patients at Seattle Children's.
-Our main goal is to examine disparities in outpatient surgical follow-up related to race/ethnicity and language of care.
-Additionally, we are exploring the impact of language interpretation on mitigating these identified disparities.
+Our main goal is to examine factors associated with surgical follow-up.

 Approximately 3.9 million pediatric surgeries occur annually in the United States.
 In 2022, Seattle Children’s performed 14,790 inpatient and outpatient surgeries.
 Post-surgical outpatient follow-up is key for assuring optimal surgical outcomes since pain control and rehabilitation needs are evaluated to facilitate reintegration into usual daily life activities.